Libyan rebels now control the fortified Bab al-Aziziyah compound the former stronghold of Libyan leader Muammar Gaddafi.

-	The compound had been under siege by rebel fighters backed by NATO aircraft for most of the day and black plumes of smoke rose up from it the capital Tripoli.
+The compound had been under siege by rebel fighters backed by NATO aircraft for most of the day and black plumes of smoke rose up from it over the capital Tripoli.

 Reports suggest that forces loyal to Gaddafi are gradually ending their resistance as the rebels sense the end of the colonel’s four-decade rule.

 It is believed that those who remain loyal to Gaddafi have moved to Sirte, his hometown, it is unknown if they plan a last stand.

 As the rebels consolidate their hold on Beb al-Aziziyah the hunt for Gaddafi begins in earnest.